rOnInRaJ-dev/pbrt-v4/README.md

 `pbrt-v4/src/pbrt/util/transformer.h` was updated for PCG.

-`pbrt-v4/src/pbrt/cmd/pbrt.cpp` is modified with our implementation from Lines 288-351.
+`pbrt-v4/src/pbrt/cmd/scene.cpp` is modified with our implementation of parameterized input for pcg in the `ProceduralMesh()` function.

 ## Building the code